Looking for employment that is exciting, impactful, and rewarding? Look no further!

 Current Employment Opportunities

-We are looking for a passionate Data Analyst to turn data into information, information into insight and insight into business decisions.
-To apply, please send a cover letter, resume, and 3 references no later than Sunday, September 17th, 2017, to: Deb Bodgan, NCI c/o Fort Drum Regional Health Planning Organization, 120 Washington St., Suite 230, Watertown, NY 13601 or email to email@example.com.
+To apply: Please send a cover letter, resume, and three professional references to: Deb Bogdan, NCI c/o Fort Drum Regional Health Planning Organization, 120 Washington St., Suite 230, Watertown, NY 13601 or email to email@example.com.

 Starting from the northwest on the picturesque waterfront of Lake Ontario and the St. Lawrence River, our region stretches southeast across the rolling landscape of the Tug Hill Plateau and into the rugged beauty of the Adirondack Mountains.
 Scattered throughout the tri-county area are small waterways perfect for fishing and kayaking; forests for hiking, hunting and observing nature; and rural communities with friendly neighbors, historic buildings and safe schools for children.